Welcome to Guitar River! A new site for guitar gear buyer's guides and reviews.

 As the frets wear out, low spots on the fretboard are created, causing the strings to buzz against the higher frets.
 This can be corrected by taking your guitar to a luthier.
 The frets will either need to be leveled and crowned, or the fretboard will need to be refretted.
 Sometimes just a few frets need to be replaced.

 The guitar electronics wear over time as well.
-The volume, tone knobs, and pickup selector switches can get dust particles and moisture in them from the environment or from your hands.
+The volume, tone knobs, and pickup selector switches can get dust particles and moisture in them from the environment or your hands.
 These parts may eventually develop some static scratchiness when you are moving the knobs or switches.
 Use a contact cleaner designed for electronics to correct this.

 Guitar output jacks are an inexpensive part that can become loose over time.
 Neglecting to fix it or tightening the output jack incorrectly can lead to a loose connection in the wiring.
 This is easily corrected by replacing the output jack, or resoldering the connections as necessary.